 Improved access to ICT in education over the past 10 years enhanced users capacities for individual development and active participation in society as well as supporting the development of a skilled workforce for a global economy and giving also new opportunities for social mobility.

 There is greater recognition among policy makers that achieving digital inclusion goes beyond questions of network deployment and affordability.
-This includes ensuring that ICTs are available, accessible and affordable for persons with disabilities and that youth, women and vulnerable, marginalized and indigenous peoples receive training on how to use ICTs for their social and economic empowerment.
+This includes ensuring that ICTs are available, accessible and affordable for everyone, including persons with disabilities .

-ICTs play a crucial role in promoting the employment and entrepreneurship of youth, women, indigenous people and persons with disabilities.

-CUBA:

-ICTs play an crucial important role in promoting the employment and entrepreneurship of youth, women, indigenous people and persons with disabilities.
+ICTs play an important role in promoting the employment and entrepreneurship of youth, women, indigenous people and persons with disabilities.

 Visibility has been raised on a global scale on the need to ensure that women take up ICT careers, so that women become creators of essential ICT tools as well as provide input into ICT policy directions.

-Participants have recognized the need to address the promotion and reinforcement of ethical codes and legal regulations of professions involved in the production, distribution and archiving of information, communication and knowledge.
+The need has been recognized to address, , the promotion of ethical codes, and where appropriate, self-regulation and where appropriate, regulations established by law of professions involved in the production, distribution and archiving of information, communication and knowledge.

 Improved and innovative financial mechanisms as well as adequate and sustainable investments remain a priority in order to continue to meet the challenges of ICT for development

-CUBA:

-Improved and innovative financial mechanisms as well as adequate and sustainable investments remain a priority can contribute in order to continue to meet the challenges of ICT for development .

-Although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts are still needed to guarantee access for all citizens.CUBA:

-Although all of the exerted efforts to increase the accessibility in the developing countries and LDCs, yet more efforts from industrialized countries, and international cooperation are still needed to guarantee access for all citizens.
+We recognize with appreciation all of the efforts exerted to increase affordable access in the developing countries and in particular LDCs.

-The need to recognize the growing population of aged citizens and the role of ICT in a well ageing and independent and autonomous living conditions.
+the needs of the growing population of aged citizens and the role of ICT in to enable such citizens to continue their lives in an independent and autonomous living conditions.

 The opportunities offered by new technology may present new accessibility barriers.
-Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information and Knowledge Society (ies) for all.
+Affordable solutions exist but are language dependent, sharing this knowledge and observing accessibility will ensure that inclusive Information Society for all.